 Step 3: Attend the safeguarding and knowledge test

-You must attend the training course and then pass both tests before you can progress to the next stage of application.
+You must watch the training course and then pass both tests before you can progress to the next stage of your application.

 You have three attempts in total to pass the safeguarding and knowledge tests.
 You must pay for each occasion you take the knowledge test.
 You can retake the safeguarding test free of charge.

-If after a year from your registration you have not passed both tests then, your details will be removed from our system.
+If after one year from your registration you have not passed both tests, we will remove your details from our system.

-No refunds are given in the event of missed or failed tests, or if, as stated above, you do not pass both tests within a year.
+No refunds are given in the event of missed or failed tests, or if you do not pass both tests within a year.